01-edu/public/subjects/ascii-art/ascii-art.en.md

 ### Objectives

-Ascii-art consists on receiving a `string` has an argument and outputting the `string` in a graphic representation of ASCII.
+Ascii-art consists on receiving a `string` as an argument and outputting the `string` in a graphic representation of ASCII.

 - This project should handle numbers, letters, spaces, special characters and `\n`.
 - Take a look on the ASCII manual.